yashar0x/yashar0x/README.md

 ## About

-I'm an independent web3 security researcher specialized in Rust, Go, Clarity and Solidity audits
+I'm a web3 security researcher specialized in Rust, Go, Clarity and Solidity audits Co-Founder at Shred Security

 ## Contact